- Parents Home

 Can Encephalitis Be Prevented?

 Encephalitis can't be prevented, but you can avoid the illnesses that may lead to it.
-Immunizations protect kids from many common childhood illnesses.
-So follow the immunization schedule recommended by your doctor.
+Vaccines protect kids from many common childhood illnesses.
+So follow the schedule recommended by your doctor.
 Kids should also avoid contact with anyone who already has encephalitis.

 It's also important for everyone in your family to wash their hands well and often.